 While living with the Rodgers, James served as the best man at the wedding of William O'Rourke to one of the Rodgers' daughters, Anna (Rodgers) McCracken, on November 3, 1904 in Holy Name Church, at 89th and Broadway.8

 James Murney returned to Ireland in 1905, re-entering the United States on September 1, on board the SS Lucania.
 On this trip he was accompanied by his brother William, a blacksmith, a cousin, John Hughes, 22 and also a blacksmith, and James O'Rourke, who had returned to Ireland also.
-James Murney said he was headed home to his cousin Peter Murney's house on Superior Ave,9 but I think he ended up back with the Rodgers.
+James Murney said he was headed home to his cousin Peter Murney's house on Superior Ave,9 but he ended up with the Hughes family at 8323 Harvard (1906 Cleveland Directory).

 In 1907 James became a policeman with the City of Cleveland, a position he held for the rest of his life.
 When he registered for the draft in 1918, he said he was stationed at Precinct 11.
 This was either on 105th near Euclid Ave, or at 105-- Euclid, the writing is unclear.11